Table of Contents

 This variation of the split squat also aims to create equal strength from one leg to the other, which is a common struggle among those who have joint injuries.

 Along with rehabilitation, it is also common for individuals with knee joint degeneration to use knee braces.
 Knee braces help to stabilize the knee joint and can provide pain relief.
-There are many different types of knee braces that are available on the market.
+Many different types of knee braces are available on the market.
 Some common types of knee braces include:

 – hinged knee brace